techapostle/techapostle/README.md

 ---

-## 🔐 Project Work (NDA)

-I currently lead and contribute to multiple internal tools under NDA, including:
+I currently lead and contribute to multiple internal tools including:

 - A privacy-first AI platform.
 - A distributed system for synchronized data broadcasting across devices.